Grass-fields Presents African Print.

 Was there ever a time that you felt unattractive?

-What is your biggest worry when wearing bright colours?
+What is your biggest fear when wearing bright colours?

-Many black-owned businesses have sprung up in hair, make up and fashion.
+Black-owned companies have sprung up in industries such as hair, make-up and fashion.
 Why do you think black-owned businesses are suddenly becoming stronger and popular?